 - Private Glacier Trek – 8 years old

 - Glacier Canoe Paddle & Trek – 12 years old (same for the private tour)

-- A Taste of Nature Kayak & Gourmet Food Experience – 8 years old
+- Private Fortress of the Bears Kayak Adventure – 8 years old

 - Fortress of the Bears Kayak Adventure – 12 years old